craftycram/qlockthree/README.md

 ```

 When you flash the firmware:
-1. Device will create a WiFi Access Point named `QlockThree-Setup`
+1. Device will create a WiFi Access Point named `qlockthree-Setup`
 2. Connect to this AP with password: `qlockthree123`
 3. A captive portal will open automatically (or go to `http://192.168.4.1`)
 4. Select your WiFi network and enter the password